KeroRy1/Click-and-Color/README.md

 Continue coloring different regions.

 When you are finished, click the 'Save Colored Image' button to download the colored PNG file.

+#🖱️ How to Use "index2.html" ?
+Usage Note
+The usage for the index2.html file is as described above.
+The most important feature of this application is that it accurately colors only the area strictly enclosed by black lines/pixels.

 🤝 Contribution
 If you would like to contribute to the project, provide feedback, or report bugs, please feel free to open an 'Issue' or send a 'Pull Request'!